SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Abstract

 \section{Abstract}

-Equation discovery from data is a core challenge in machine learning for science, requiring the recovery of concise symbolic expressions that govern complex physical and geometric phenomena.
-Recent approaches with large language models (LLMs) show promise in symbolic regression, but their success often hinges on memorized formulas or overly simplified functional forms.
-Existing benchmarks exacerbate this limitation: they focus on scalar functions, ignore domain grounding, and rely on brittle string-matching based metrics that fail to capture scientific equivalence.
-We introduce \modelname, the first comprehensive benchmark for symbolic surface discovery. \modelname~comprises \textit{183} tasks across \textit{15} categories of symbolic complexity, spanning explicit, implicit, and parametric equation representation forms.
-Each task includes ground-truth equations, variable semantics, and synthetically sampled three dimensional data.
-Unlike prior SR datasets, our tasks reflect surface-level structure, resist LLM memorization through novel symbolic compositions, and are grounded in scientific domains such as fluid dynamics, robotics, electromagnetics, and geometry.
-To evaluate equation discovery quality, we pair symbolic checks with geometry-aware metrics such as Chamfer and Hausdorff distances, capturing both algebraic fidelity and spatial reconstruction accuracy.
-Our experiments reveal that state-of-the-art frameworks, while occasionally successful on specific families, struggle to generalize across representation types and surface complexities. \modelname~thus establishes a challenging and diagnostic testbed that bridges symbolic reasoning with geometric reconstruction, enabling principled benchmarking of progress in compositional generalization, data-driven scientific induction, and geometry-aware reasoning with LLMs.
-We release the code here: \href{https://github.com/Sanchit-404/surfacebench}{Github}
+Equation discovery from data is a central challenge in machine learning for science, which requires the recovery of concise symbolic expressions that govern complex physical and geometric phenomena.
+Recent large language model (LLM) approaches have shown promise in symbolic regression, yet existing benchmarks predominantly evaluate low-dimensional scalar functions and rely on string-level or regression-based metrics that fail to capture structural and geometric equivalence.
+We introduce \modelname, the first geometry-aware benchmark for symbolic discovery of three-dimensional surfaces.
+Unlike scalar curve-fitting tasks, \modelname~targets surface-level reasoning, where multi-variable coupling, coordinate transformations, and geometric structure must be inferred directly from data.
+The benchmark comprises \textit{183} analytically constructed, science-inspired surface equations across \textit{15} categories and three representation paradigms: explicit, implicit, and parametric forms.
+Each task includes variable semantics and synthetically sampled 3D data, and is designed to stress symbolic composition, structural ambiguity, and representational non-uniqueness while mitigating memorization.
+To evaluate discovery quality, \modelname~incorporates symbolic equivalence checks with geometric metrics of the object-space (Chamfer and Hausdorff distances) and regression-based error measures, allowing the evaluation of functional fidelity beyond algebraic syntax.
+Empirical evaluation across evolutionary, neural, and LLM-driven frameworks reveals that no current method achieves consistent performance across representation types, with LLM-based approaches exhibiting strong structural priors but limited robustness in parameter calibration and multi-equation reasoning. \modelname~provides a challenging and diagnostic testbed that bridges symbolic reasoning and geometric reconstruction, enabling principled benchmarking of compositional generalization and structure-aware scientific induction in high-dimensional equation discovery.
+The code and data are available at this link: \href{https://github.com/deep-symbolic-mathematics/surfacebench}{github.com/deep-symbolic-mathematics/surfacebench}.